World Language Certificate; Bilingual/Multilingual Seal

 - 2009: The Minnesota World Language Proficiency Certificate was created as an official recognition by the state of Minnesota.

-Our district offers assessments in the following languages: Arabic, Chinese, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Spanish, Portuguese, Russian, Thai, Polish.
+Our district offers assessments in the following languages: Arabic, Chinese, French, German, Hebrew, Hindi, Hmong, Italian, Japanese, Korean, Polish, Portuguese, Russian, Somali, Spanish, Tamil, Thai.
 If your language is not listed and you are interested in seeing where you can test, contact Megan Budke at Megan.Budke@wayzataschools.org.

 We offer the AAPPL Measure assessment three times a year, typically in February, May and August.